 BERLIN — The protracted process to put NATO’s Alliance Ground Surveillance system on contract is now in its final phase, with a go-ahead targeted by the time alliance leaders meet in Lisbon in November.
 The makeup of the AGS program has changed multiple times; at one point the U.S. tried to convince NATO simply to buy E-8C Joint STARS aircraft, then the alliance considered a mixed fleet of manned and unmanned aircraft before finally settling on an all-UAV fleet based around the U.S. Air ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NATO AGS Targets Lisbon Launch".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NATO AGS Targets Lisbon Launch".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.